ChloeL-E/msp1/README.md

 -   ### Features For The Future
     * In the future a 'Book Online' feature will be implemented that will allow the user to directly book their treatments online rather than sending a booking enquiry or needing to speak to a member of the spa team.
 This should improve user experience as they can more efficiently book our services.
+    * FAQ page- this would be beneficial to the customer to view answers to commonly asked questions for more insight into the spa.
+    * Button taking the user back to the top of the page for easy access back to the top of the page.

 -   ### Accessibility

+    * The website was developed to be as inclusive as possible.
+The use of semantic HTML, aria-labelling, alt attributes to images and good colour contrast.

     * The WAVE Web Accessibility Evaluation Tool was used to assess each webpage [wave](https://wave.webaim.org/)